 Sure, the law states that waste dumped within three nautical miles of any shore must be treated.
 But if cruise ships are beyond that (and most of the time, they are), they’re allowed to dump that filthy, raw sewage straight into the ocean.
 And with cruise ships supplying seemingly never ending quantities of food and drink to its guests, this is resulting in 25,000 gallons of sewage waste daily from its toilet systems alone.
 That’s without considering the 170,000 gallons of toxic grey water that comes from its sinks, showers, laundry and dry cleaning rooms.
 Think of all those chemical shampoos, detergents, oil and even pesticides in our water.

 So, are cruises eco friendly?
 Well, is sewage eco friendly?
 Um, no.

 2. The Destruction of Coral Reefs

-Despite there being 7,000 coral reefs throughout the world, it has been reported that by 2050, all coral reefs could be extinct and a thing of memory alone.
-Considering that 7 years later the use of cruise ships is greater than ever, its fair to say that they, along with global warming, are making a serious impact here.
+Despite there being 7,000 coral reefs throughout the world, it has been reported that by 2050, all coral reefs could be extinct.
+Considering that the use of cruise ships is greater now than ever, it’s fair to say that they, along with global warming, are making a serious impact here.